Family Support Service

 One of our long established essential services is our Family Support provision which is based in the local communities across Northern Ireland through family support groups and individualised support services.
 There have been and will continue to be many challenges in this time of change but our staff continue to have the skills, energy and resolve to make sure as many families as possible can benefit from the heightened awareness of Autism and the support needed by families.

-We rely heavily on our Branch and Support Group Network which continues to be the bedrock of our service steeped in the principles of community development where volunteer parents and carers provide advice and support to other parents.
+We rely heavily on our support group network which continues to be the bedrock of our service steeped in the principles of community development where volunteer parents and carers provide advice and support to other parents.

 The local groups managed by local parents, not only provide tremendous support for local families living with Autism, but also feed directly into the strategic direction of the organisation.
 In turn, our groups receive staff support in complying with legislative regulations, insurance and finance as well as the regular advice on and access to training and service development options.

-Autism NI have set up a partnership 'Social Opportunities Project' with Autism Initiatives NI to assist our more established branches to provide much needed respite for families.
-Through this type of partnership, some of our branches were able to provide a youth club and summer scheme for their group.
-Another of our long established branches is working alongside Positive Futures to provide a summer scheme whcih will ensure that families have a social outlet and activites for their children during the summer.
+Some of our more established support groups funded throughout the year and organised summer schemes and events for their members to provide much needed respite for families.
+Another of our long established branches is working alongside Positive Futures to provide a summer scheme which will ensure that families have a social outlet and activities for their children during the summer.

-As we look to 2013, our hope is to build on our support to children/individuals with ASD and their families, by providing education programs to build up resiliance and improve knowledge and skills.
-We will continue to work with professionals in the field of ASD and to ensure the involvement of all our key stakeholders in the ongoing developments within our Family Support Service.
+As we look to 2017, our hope is to build on our support to children/individuals with ASD and their families, by providing education programs to build up resilience and improve knowledge and skills.
+We will continue to work with professionals in the field of ASD and to ensure the involvement of all our key stakeholders in the ongoing developments within our family support Service.